iamsinghrajat/async-cache/README.rst

     # TTL Cache
     from cache import AsyncTTL

-    @AsyncTTL(time_to_live=60, min_cleanup_interval=60)
+    @AsyncTTL(time_to_live=60, maxsize=1024)
     async def func(*args, **kwargs):
         """
-        time_to_live : max time for which a cached result  is valid min_cleanup_interval : time interval at which all expired  results will be cleaned automatically by default they are cleaned when function is called with result's key again.
+        time_to_live : max time for which a cached result  is valid maxsize : max number of results that are cached. if  max limit  is reached the oldest result  is deleted.
         """
         pass